felipap/compass/README.md

 # Compass

-A TO-DO app for you and your AI.
+A task app for you and your AI.

+> ![NOTE] Compass looks a lot like Things today because that's my favorite to-do
+> app, but the goal is to switch it out over time.

 ## Why?